ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 cd WORKSPACE
 colcon build
 ```
 Please note that you'll need to run your nodes in separate terminals.
-In each terminal, you'll need to source your ROS2 installation separately.
+In each terminal, you'll need to source your ROS 2 installation separately.
 So for each of the two nodes you've built so far, open a terminal and type the following:
 ```sh
 cd WORKSPACE
 source install/setup.bash